 Proprietary blends on supplement labels: what they actually hide

 A bottle that lists "Energy Blend 1,200 mg" with ten herbs and amino acids below it is using a labeling technique called a proprietary blend.
-The total weight is disclosed but the individual ingredient doses are not.
+The total combined weight of the mixture is disclosed, but the dose of each individual ingredient is not.
 Under the Dietary Supplement Health and Education Act of 1994, this is legal.
-It is also the single most useful red flag for evaluating a supplement, because it lets manufacturers describe ingredients without committing to clinically meaningful amounts of any of them.
+It is also one of the most useful red flags for evaluating a supplement, because it lets a manufacturer name an impressive-sounding, trial-associated ingredient on the label without committing to—or paying for—a clinically meaningful amount of it.

 The legal structure that allows it